Korto Cavitation Services

 The two new versions are much better than the version currently in use.

-In most operation points, the two new versions are quite similar.
+At most operation points, the two new versions are quite similar.

 However, in the high-head high-flow operation, the middle version tends towards increased cavitation intensity (the yellow arrows).